tfq26/Design-Society-Blog/README.md

-# ♈️ Aries - Modern Web Application
+# ♈️ Design Society Blog - Modern Web Application

-Aries is a full-stack web application built with React, Firebase, and modern web technologies.
+Design Society Blog is a full-stack web application built with React, Firebase, and modern web technologies.
 It provides a platform for creating and managing posts with user authentication and real-time updates.

 ## 🚀 Features